vsatyakavya/ReactFileNavigation/README.md

 ## Semantic icons and css
 ## useState hook
 ## Different icons based on the file type
+## User can open and close the folders
+## Shows down arrow when folder is open
+## shows right arraow when folder is closed.

 # Github Page
  https://vsatyakavya.github.io/ReactFileNavigation/